basho/basho_docs/source/languages/en/riak/ops/tuning/failure-scenarios.md

     dropped from the realtime queue as a result of the queue being full.
     If this number of greater than zero for several minutes or longer, then this is a good indicator that the queue is full.

+## Queries are Timing Out

+While Riak offers a variety of complex query tools, such as [[secondary indexes (2i)|Using Secondary Indexes]], [[Riak Search|Using Search]], and [[MapReduce|Using MapReduce]], Riak always performs best and most predictably when you restrict your application to key/value operations, i.e. reads and writes.
+If, however, your use case does require a complex querying tool, there are some things to be aware of and some problems that you may run into.

+### Issues with MapReduce and Listing Operations

+In general, MapReduce should be used only for batch processing purposes and _never_ for realtime querying.
+Overusing MapReduce in production clusters will invariably lead to performance issues, many of them difficult to trace and address.
+In many cases the key to properly addressing MapReduce-related issues is to curtail its usage and restrict MapReduce operations to times of relatively light load.

+If you suspect that MapReduce operations are producing problems, you can verify this by checking your error logs for `riak_pipe`-related errors.
+If you see such errors popping up frequently, that may be an indicator that you should re-examine your MapReduce usage.

+The same goes for [[list buckets|PBC List Buckets]] and [[list keys|PBC List Keys]] operations.
+These operations can be useful for certain testing purposes but should _never_ be used in production and were never intended as a normal querying tool.